About Me

 At one point of the river ride, we detoured for a hike to the waterfalls.
 It is not for the faint hearted as the path was quite slippery during the rainy season.
 The waterfall was not that big, but was worth a visit.
 Some of us went for a nice swim which was much needed after the sweating and humid hike.

 After the refreshing swim and rest, we continued our canoe ride to visit one of the four Embera Indian Villages.
-There was a welcoming dance by a group of colorful dressed girls.
+When we arrived, there was a welcoming dance by a group of colorful dressed girls.
 We had a brief tour around the village and the community members proudly shared their ancestral stories, customs, and way of life.
-In one of the huts, there were beautiful assortment of souvenirs and handycrafts on display and some were for sale.
+In one of the huts, there were beautiful assortment of souvenirs and handicrafts on display and some were for sale.

 After the village tour, we were served lunch of fried fish or chicken, salad and variety of fresh tropical fruits.